TadLeonard/crash-kiss/README.md

 Crash Kiss: automated intimacy
 ==============================
-This project is an automation of [Rollin Leonard](http://rollinleonard.com)'s 2013 artwork called *Crash Kiss*.
-Take a look at a [sample](http://thecreatorsproject.vice.com/blog/we-crash-kissed-julianna-huxtable-at-the-nowseethis-art-party) of the original work.
+This is an art collaboration with [Rollin Leonard](http://rollinleonard.com).

-Rollin's work was done very carefully and *slowly* in Photoshop.
-He needed a tool to remove the burden of laboriously moving individual rows of pixels around to get the "crash kiss" effect.
-With this tool, Rollin gets to focus on finding good subjects, taking good photos, and presenting the resulting "crash kisses" in compelling ways.
+Have a look at a [sample](http://thecreatorsproject.vice.com/blog/we-crash-kissed-julianna-huxtable-at-the-nowseethis-art-party) of the work as shown at the Carnegie Museum of Art.

 The crash kiss process
 ----------------------